Social Icons

 Directed by Josh and Benny Safdie

-Uncut Gems is one movie that is just so weird and good.
-Adam Sandler is just heads and shoulders above the rest of the cast and his performance is super.
-If you have not taken the time to see this movie I advise you do.
-The movie is over two hours long, but the events are enough to keep you entertained and glued.
-The movie ends in a way that just plants what may be the needed message the movie may have tried to pass across.
-That message will be, gambling is never a good way to earn a living or payoff debts.
+Uncut Gems is one of those movies that’s just so weird and so good.
+Adam Sandler is head and shoulders above the rest of the cast, delivering a superb performance.
+If you haven’t taken the time to see this movie, I highly recommend it.
+At over two hours long, the film packs enough tension and excitement to keep you glued to the screen.
+The ending leaves a lasting impression, driving home what might be the movie’s central message: gambling is never a good way to make a living or pay off debts.

 Star Wars: The Rise of Skywalker (2019)